 As of

-\$ in millions December 2021
+\$ in millions December 202

 Commodity-related

-Assets in VIEs \$ 5,142
+Assets in VIEs \$ 9,494

-Carrying value of variable interests - assets \$ 151
+Carrying value of variable interests - assets \$ 230

+Carrying value of variable interests - liabilities \$ 1

 Maximum exposure to loss:

-Guarantees \$ 81
+Guarantees \$ 97

-Debt and equity 151
+Debt and equity 230

-Total \$ 232
+Total \$ 327

-•

 - The nature of the firm's variable interests is described in the rows under maximum exposure to loss. - The firm's exposure to the obligations of VIEs is generally limited to its interests in these entities.
-In certain instances, the firm provides guarantees to VIEs or holders of variable interests in VIEs. - The maximum exposure to loss excludes the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests. - The maximum exposure to loss from debt and equity is the carrying value of these interests. - The maximum exposure to loss from guarantees is the notional amount, which does not represent anticipated losses and has not been reduced by unrealized losses.
-As a result, the maximum exposure to loss exceeds liabilities recorded for guarantees.
+In certain instances, the firm provides guarantees to VIEs or holders of variable interests in VIEs. - The maximum exposure to loss excludes the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests. - The maximum exposure to loss from guarantees is the notional amount, which does not represent anticipated losses and has not been reduced by unrealized losses.
+As a result, the maximum exposure to loss exceeds liabilities recorded for guarantees. - The maximum exposure to loss from debt and equity is the carrying value of these interests.

-As of December 2021, the carrying values of the firm's variable interests in nonconsolidated VIEs are included in financial instruments owned.
+As of December 2022, the carrying values of the firm's variable interests in nonconsolidated VIEs are included in other assets and financial instruments sold, but not yet purchased.